Voux · Home

 You've locked Voux so only admins can create counters.
 Head to the dashboard to manage everything.

-Go to dashboardYour embed code
+Go to dashboardEmbed

 Drop this script where you want the counter to appear: